 HIV and hepatitis disclosure

-- In South Australia do I have to disclose I have HIV or hepatitis?
+- In South Australia, do I have to disclose I have HIV or viral hepatitis?

-- When do I have to notify someone I have HIV or hepatitis?
+- When do I have to tell someone I have HIV or viral hepatitis?

-- Do I have to notify someone I have HIV or hepatitis if I am having medical treatment?
+- Do I have to tell someone I have HIV or viral hepatitis if I am having medical treatment?

 - What if I travel interstate or overseas, do the laws differ?

-- What to do if you have been unfairly treated because of your HIV or hepatitis?
+- What should I do if I have been unfairly treated because of my HIV or viral hepatitis?